gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Collections/README.md

 }
 ```

-Given that `BitVector` operations are hardware-accelerated in all modern .NET versions,
+Given that `BitArray` operations are hardware-accelerated in all modern .NET versions,
-it quickly boils down from a generic `ISet<T>` implementation down to highly-optimized AVX and SSE instructions provided by the CPU.
+it quickly boils from a generic `ISet<T>` implementation down to highly-optimized AVX and SSE instructions provided by the CPU.
 What a ride just within several lines of code.

 </details>